 Explain, in detail, an experience you've had in the past 3 to 4 years related to your first-choice major.
 This can be an experience from an extracurricular activity, in a class you’ve taken, or through something else.
 (150 words)

-During physics class, I glued my eyes to the whiteboard as my teacher explained how airplanes require thrust to generate lift and how race cars need drag to handle the corners.
-I was so fascinated by this topic that I decided to do my Physics Internal Assessment.
+During physics class, I was so fascinated by how airplanes require thrust to generate lift and how race cars need drag to handle the corners that I decided to do my Internal Assessment on it.
 I wanted to see whether different wing sizes would affect the amount of downforce produced.
-I dove into research journals to find out the correlation between a wing and downforce created and watched youtube channels such as Driver61 and Donut Media, which covered the topic.
-I made a small-scale version of a wind tunnel using my miniature car, where I measured how a specific spoiler size pushes the car downwards.
-This experience expanded my knowledge of how aerodynamics plays a vital role in race cars by adding downforce to produce grip while also reducing drag.
+This experience expanded my knowledge on how aerodynamics play a vital role in race cars.

 I think you can start this essay by saying how the first time learning about aeroplanes and race cars ignited your passion for aerodynamics.
 You can then elaborate on how your experience in doing the IA deepened your passion and any other extracurriculars related to this field that you have done.
 Personal projects or non-school related organizations/activities count as well.